David Holbache: Family background

 Dafydd, was born in the mid-14th century to Ieuan "Gôch" ap Dafydd ab Iorwerth and Angharad ferch Iorwerth ap Griffri "Fychan".
 His father's family had been seated at Pentrehylin, Dudleston, near Ellesmere, Shropshire since the early 13th century.
 Pentrehylin means 'Helyin's village' in English and is named for Holbache's ancestor Heilin ap Trahaearn ab Iddon.
 Heilin ap Trahaearn claimed descent from Tudur "Trefor" ab Ynyr, a 10th-century lord of Maelor Cantref and a founder of one of the Fifteen Tribes of Wales.
 His mother's family also claimed paternal descent from Trahaearn ab Iddon.

 His inheritance was assumed by his uncles, Einion "Goch" and Madog "Goch".

 Career

 Holbache first appears in 1376 as a legal advisor to the Earl of Arundel, who held the Lordship of Oswestry.
 He likely adopted the surname of Holbache to assist his assimilation into the English-controlled systems of governance, which limited opportunities and privileges for Welshmen.
 On 27 October 1377, he entered the acting service as King's pleader and attorney for Wales.
-In this capacity it is known he served as a commissioner for gaol delivery in Conway.
+In this capacity it is known he served as a commissioner for jail delivery (clearing out of inmates by trial) in Conway.

 He was a member of parliament for Shropshire from 1406 to 1410 and in 1414.

 In 1409 he was Deputy Steward of the Marcher Lordship of Bromfield and Yale.